 We Move Science and Health

-The Leslie Dan Faculty of Pharmacy is located in the heart of the Toronto Discovery District, one of the most vibrant research ecosystems in North America.
-Our research interests cover every aspect of the drug discovery process and the socioeconomic, ethical and safety implications of the use of medications.
-Our scientists are actively engaged in five overarching Research Areas that generate new knowledge across the spectrum of drug therapy.
+Our research interests encompass every aspect of the drug discovery process, as well as the socioeconomic, ethical, and safety implications of medication use.
+Our scientists and research teams are actively engaged in six overarching Research Areas that generate new knowledge across the spectrum of drug therapy, clinical care, and health policy.

 Through our Research Centers & Initiatives we are building research communities that bring together multidisciplinary teams working to provide breakthroughs in areas of common interest.